Return to the essay table of contents

 Yehudi sometimes rambled, his melodic overabundance leading him down pathways

 Lovely to explore but belonging to some other traveller.
-Additionally, he was too taken
+Additionally, he was

 With complexity these days, desperate to succeed, to break through

-And crack a smile across the blank-faced world: fugues - marvelous fugues - where a simple
+And crack a smile across the blank-faced world: fugues - marvelous fugues -

-Melody-over-accompaniment would have been more honest, polyphony in which his melody tangled,
+Melody-over-accompaniment would have been more honest, polyphony in which his

 Too many requests for super-virtuousity, too many instruments,